arista-netdevops-community/kvm-lab-for-network-engineers/README.md

 Connect to a VM console: `virsh console <number>`

-Verify that Linux bridges allow LLDP.
+Verify if Linux bridges allow LLDP using `show lldp neighbors`.
 Configure LACP between 2 switches and verify that port-channel is up.
 Test jumbo MTU up to 9000 bytes.

 Run `htop` to verify memory and CPU utilization: